lifepillar/vim-colortemplate/Readme.md

 in particular functions to find the best 256-color approximations for GUI colors and to display information about the highlight group under the cursor.

+Colortemplate also includes functions to generate good looking color palettes!

 ## Contributions